doooby/D3ObyTCPServer/README.md

 (still in developement)

-Head of message must has a form:
+The head of a message must has a form:
 ```ruby
 #client to server
 '[]'    #logg in as a tramp